 Overview of the Freshwater Improvement Scenario Builder for Lakes WebApp

-The Freshwater Improvement Scenario Builder for Lakes web application (WebApp) allows the user to simulate impacts of on-land mitigations and land use changes in the catchment of lakes and predict the associated changes to key in-lake water quality indicators: nutrients (total nitrogen (TN) and total phosphorus (TP)), phytoplankton biomass and visual clarity (Secchi depth).
-These types of simulations are important technical information for developing policy in the context of the National Policy Statement for Freshwater Management (NPS-FM) implementation.
+The Freshwater Improvement Scenario Builder for Lakes web application (WebApp) allows the user to simulate on-land mitigations and land use changes in the catchment of lakes and predict the associated changes to key in-lake water quality indicators: nutrients (total nitrogen (TN) and total phosphorus (TP)), phytoplankton biomass and visual clarity (Secchi depth).
+These types of simulations are important technical information for developing policy in the context of managing lake water quality and implementation of the National Policy Statement for Freshwater Management (NPS-FM).
 The WebApp includes all North and South Island lakes for which the surface water catchments are reliably defined based on the New Zealand national digital drainage network (DN2.4) and includes both monitored and unmonitored lakes.

 The expected audience and users include multi-party catchment groups or stakeholders (including farmers, iwi, NGOs, council catchment management staff), their advisors, and/or any of these parties individually.
 The Scenario Builder for Lakes WebApp has been designed to be a simple, freely and publicly available analysis system that enables end-users to explore mixes of land mitigations and land use changes for defined areas and predict the effect of these on lake water quality.